Achievable logoAchievable logo

 DAW codes

-“Dispense As Written” codes or product selection codes indicate what type of product - brand name or generic substitution is allowed.
+“Dispense As Written” (DAW) codes, also called product selection codes, indicate what type of product is allowed: brand name or generic substitution.
 The DAW code is found on the prescription.

 DAW code Meaning